Book of Mormon: Dictation

-Smith recommenced some Book of Mormon dictation between September 1828 and April 1829 with his wife Emma Smith scribing with occasional help from his brother Samuel Smith, though transcription accomplished was limited.
+Between September 18128 and April 1829, Smith would resumee dictating the Book of Mormon with his wife, Emma Smith, scribing in addition to occasional help from his brother Samuel Smith, though transcription accomplished was limited.
 In April 1829, Oliver Cowdery met Smith and, believing Smith's account of the plates, began scribing for Smith in what became a "burst of rapid-fire translation".
 In May, Joseph and Emma Smith along with Cowdery moved in with the Whitmer family, sympathetic neighbors, in an effort to avoid interruptions as they proceeded with producing the manuscript.

 While living with the Whitmers, Smith said he received permission to allow eleven specific others to see the uncovered golden plates and, in some cases, handle them.
 Their written testimonies are known as the Testimony of Three Witnesses, who described seeing the plates in a visionary encounter with an angel, and the Testimony of Eight Witnesses, who described handling the plates as displayed by Smith.
 Statements signed by them have been published in most editions of the Book of Mormon.
-In addition to Smith and these eleven, several others described encountering the plates by holding or moving them wrapped in cloth, although without seeing the plates themselves.
-Their accounts of the plates' appearance tend to describe a golden-colored compilation of thin metal sheets (the "plates") bound together by wires in the shape of a book.
+In addition to both these eleven witnesses and Smith himself, several others described encountering the plates by holding or moving them wrapped in cloth, albeit without seeing the plates themselves.
+Their accounts of the plates tend to describe a series of thin, metallic, gold-colored sheets (the "plates") bound together by wires in the shape of a book.

 The manuscript was completed in June 1829.
-E. B. Grandin published the Book of Mormon in Palmyra, New York, and it went on sale in his bookstore on March 26, 1830.
+E. B. Grandin published the Book of Mormon in Palmyra, New York.
+It would go on sale in his bookstore on March 26, 1830.
 Smith said he returned the plates to Moroni upon the publication of the book.

 Views on composition

-No single theory has consistently dominated naturalistic views on Book of Mormon composition.
-In the twenty-first century, leading naturalistic interpretations of Book of Mormon origins hold that Smith authored it himself, whether consciously or subconsciously, and simultaneously sincerely believed the Book of Mormon was an authentic sacred history.
+Multiple theories of naturalistic composition have been proposed.
+In the twenty-first century, the leading naturalist interpretations of the text and its origins hold that Smith authored it himself, whether consciously or subconsciously.
+Smith appears to have sincerely believed in the Book of Mormon's validity as an authentic, sacred history.

-Most adherents of the Latter Day Saint movement consider the Book of Mormon an authentic historical record, translated by Smith from actual ancient plates through divine revelation.
-The Church of Jesus Christ of Latter-day Saints (LDS Church), the largest Latter Day Saint denomination, maintains this as its official position.
+According to a recent survey, the majority (50%-62%) of members of the Church of Jesus Christ of Latter-day Saints (LDS Church) were confident that the Book of Mormon is a literal, historic record translated by Smith from actual ancient plates through divine revelation.
+The LDS Church, the largest Latter Day Saint denomination, maintains this as its official position.